 We also asked Computer Research Scientists what did they major in college or university and here are the top 5 most popular majors that came up.

 |Computer and Information Sciences|

 Most computer and information research scientists need a Ph.D. in computer science or a related field, such as computer engineering.
 A Ph.D. usually requires 4 to 5 years of study after the bachelor’s degree, typically in a computer-related field, such as computer science or information systems.

-Interested in becoming An IT Research Scientist?
+Interested in becoming ?
 Find the right schools that can help you to become one.
-You will need some of your details to get you matched with the right college or university.
-This service is free thanks to our sponsors.
+This service is free thanks to our sponsors.View available schools

 Related to Computer and Information Research Scientists Requirements

-Computer and Information Research Scientists requirements, how to become IT Research Scientists, degree required to be a Computer and Information Research Scientist, Computer and Information Research Scientists license and certifications, majors to be a Computer and Information Research Scientist, is it hard to become a Computer and Information Research Scientist and how long does it take
+Computer and Information Research Scientists requirements, how to become Computer Research Scientists, degree required to be a Computer and Information Research Scientist, Computer and Information Research Scientists license and certifications, majors to be a Computer and Information Research Scientist, is it hard to become a Computer and Information Research Scientist and how long does it take